 Grace, Tamar & Lazlo the Beautiful by Debra Kay Davies (2008)

 Synopsis: Deborah Kay Davies was born in Pontypool and has taught Creative Writing at Cardiff University.
 Her first novel Moves from 1970 to the present day, and relates the history of Grace and Tamar, their volatile childhood, disruptive coming-of-age and dubious maturity.
-The book is part novel, part fantasy, part social history.
+The book is part novel, part fantasy, part social history, part coming of age.
 More than anything it tells dark, universal tales about how utterly strange it is to learn to become human.

 Deborah Kay Davies has achieved something rare: a collection of stories wherein each story is complete in its own right (many were competition winners or radio broadcasts) but which also work together as a novella-length sequence. —The Independent

 ‘Grace, Tamar and Laszlo the Beautiful is by turns moving, hilarious and terrifying, and often all three at once’ Western Mail

 Portrait of the Artist as a Young Dog by Dylan Thomas (1940)

 Synopsis: In ten wonderfully evocative short stories, Dylan Thomas who was born in Swansea in 1914 and went on to be perhaps Wales’ best- known writer, conveys the exuberance and enthusiasm of youth as he fictionalises events from his childhood.
 Adolescent sexuality and male friendship are two of the themes that pervade this collection, along with the more familiar topics of love, death and religion.